bencoveney/bencoveney.github.io/posts/about.md

 One of the habits of people interested in web design is to perpetually redesign (but only half-finish) your website.
 After many iterations I eventually abandoned hungryben.com and moved to potatochild.com - both domains are long gone at this point.
 Finally I just did the sensible thing and now here we are, on the timeless FirstNameLastName.com format of domain name.

-This site itself has gone through a few iterations, but what I've settled on for the moment is a big pile of build-time JavaScript which takes markdown files as input, and outputs static HTML with some minimal CSS ready for hosting on GitHub pages.
+This site itself has gone through a few iterations, but what I've settled on for the moment is a big pile of build-time TypeScript and React which takes markdown files as input, and outputs static HTML with some minimal CSS ready for hosting on GitHub pages.
 It's probably not the flashiest thing I could make, but it's not too ugly (I hope), and it takes the minimum effort to maintain while still letting me easily scrawl out content whenever I get the urge.

-## Work Experience

-This website isn't really intended to be an advertisment for a job.
-On the off-chance you want to hire me, here's some standard bits about my work experience, and you can find my most recent CV linked at the bottom of the page.

-### Trainline

-#### Senior Web Engineer _(April 2022 - Present)_

-I'm currently working at Trainline as Senior Web Engineer.

-### YouView TV Ltd

-#### Lead Software Engineer, UI Architect _(October 2020 - April 2022)_

-Technical Ownership of Android TV custom launcher project spanning multiple clusters, for one of our biggest customers.

-- Interfaced with stakeholders and partners from other orgs.
-- Facilitated defect prioritisation and triage.
-- Achieved weekly release process, delivering frequent updates.
-- Estimation of software delivery timelines and effort.
-- Produced technical plans and documentation in collaboration with architecture team.
-- Assisted coordination across teams as the number of contributors increased.

-Facilitated fortnightly workshops for knowledge sharing within our teams.

-Frequent involvement in interviewing, including creation of technical exercises.

-One-off prototypes and proof-of-concepts with emerging technologies.

-Day to day responsibilities including:

-- Mentoring team members, through pairing and 1-1s.
-- Helping facilitate SCRUM process.
-- Development and testing (TypeScript, React, Kotlin).

-#### Senior Software Engineer _(October 2019 - October 2020)_

-Development effort on YouView’s first Android TV offering in partnership with a major TV manufacturer.
-Later took on technical ownership and saw completion and delivery.

-Assisted team upskilling in AWS and cloud monitoring, including through outreach to SMEs within YouView.

-Personal initiatives to rebuild our webpack and homegrown DI system, creating a more flexible build pipeline and faster builds for all developers.

-#### Full-stack Developer _(September 2018 - October 2019)_

-Delivery of features and bugfixes within YouView’s Web UI (TypeScript, React) within an agile process.

-### Lighthouse Systems Ltd

-Lighthouse software builds manufacturing execution software for factories, to track inventory, quality and more.
-This was an on-prem solution with a web UI accessible from operator terminals.

-Throughout my time there I delivered features and bugfixes as part of an agile workflow using:

-- C#, ASP.NET, WebAPI.
-- Multiple databases (SQL Server, Oracle).
-- Unit testing supported by Moq.
-- Full system testing with Telerik Test Studio.
-- Messaging using MSMQ
-- Logging through Windows Event Log
-- Dependency injection using Unity.
-- Visual Studio, MSBuild, TFS.
-- TypeScript, Bootstrap, JQuery.

-#### Lead Developer _(April 2018 - September 2018)_

-Created design for new dashboarding system, to increase flexibility of dashboard creation and reduce time/effort during system upgrades.

-Adopted scrum master role and completed scrum training to enable agile delivery.

-Participated in estimation and prioritisation of work.

-#### Software Developer _(May 2014 - April 2018)_

-Development effort migrating an aging .Net application to WebAPI and modern web technologies.

-### The University of Hull, BSc Computer Science _(2011 - 2014)_

-I achieved a 1st class (hons) degree in Computer science.
-I completed a final project using genetic algorithms to create finite-state machine based game AI.

-### Ivybridge Community College

-A Levels in Maths, Physics and Applied ICT, AS Level in Further Maths.